Code-Institute-Submissions/MarkReddy87-ReddyFitFast_MayResub/README.md

 23. As a site user I want to be able to leave a review of a product or service so that I can let other site users know how good or bad my experience with the site was and share my success story
 24. As a site owner I want to employ a good SEO strategy so that users can easily find my site when searching online

+After reviewing feed back from the my project assessor I drafted a number of new user stories to be implemented as the site was lacking some functionality.
+I also took advantage the tagging feature which I found to be effective.
+Below is the list of the new user stories:

+25. As a site user I want to be able to leave a review of a product or service so that I can let other site users know how good or bad my experience with the site was and share my success story.
+26. As a site I want to be able to edit my posted review so that I can fix any possible mistakes and edit any part of my review.
+27. As a site user I want to be able to delete my review so that I can remove the contect from the site if i wish to do so.
+28. As a site user I want to receive a confirmation email when I make an order so that I can ensure my order has been processed and paid for.
+29. As a site owner I want to create a data scema diagram for the site so that I can visualy showcase the database of the site and how each part interacts with each other.
+30. As a site owner I want to give more detail on the purpose of the project as well as its intent so that I can show others the core business / marketing strategies and who is my target audience.
+31. As a site owner I want to ensure all the code within my site is pep8 adherent so that I can comply with industry standards and only have clean code within my project.
+32. As a site owner I want to complete extensive manual testing and a detailed step by step process of how it was done so that I can show other developers the exacts step takeen / expected when testing the site.

 <p align="right">(<a href="#top">Back to Top</a>)</p>